imgag/ClinCNV/somatic/README.md

 If it does not work, check if your files (.cov, .bed, file with pairs) are concordant with the descriptions below.

+## Use cases

+ClinCNV now can work in 3 different contexts: germline calling, somatic calling (normal / tumor pairs) and trios.
+To run ClinCNV in germline context, you should minimally specify `--bed` and `--normal`.
+For trios, parameter `--triosFile` has to be specified (sample names for a child, his/hers mother and father, divided by comma).
+For somatic `--tumor` and `--pairs` has to be specified (pairs should contain tumor and normal sample names, divided by comma).
+It is highly recommended to use B-allele frequencies in somatic context.
+A folder with `.tsv` files has to be specified to switch to B-allele frequencies mode.
+Files need to have same sample names as column names in `--normal` and `--tumor` files.
+If ClinCNV does not find B-allele frequencies for a particular sample, it tries to detect CNVs using read depths only.

 ## File formats

 Current version of ClinCNV works with 3 possible types of data: on-target reads, off-target reads, B-allele frequencies.
 For WGS obviously we work with only 2 of them (on-target and B-allele).
 For shallow WGS only "on-target" coverage is informative.